foundersandcoders/coursebook/src/workshops/node-npm-intro/index.md

 #### Global modules

 You can also install modules "globally" on your computer using the `-g` flag.
-This makes them available to use anywhere in your terminal, and so is sometimes used as an easy way to install software you want to use (sort of like Homebrew or `apt-get`).
+This makes them available to use anywhere in your terminal, and so is sometimes used as an alternative to Homebrew or `apt-get`.

 You shouldn't use global modules in your Node apps, since they aren't listed in the `package.json` and so won't be installed automatically if another developer clones your repo and runs `npm install`.

 ### npm scripts

-npm installs packages that have command-line programs into `/node_modules/.bin/`.
-This means we could run it in our terminal like this:
+npm installs packages that have command-line interfaces into `/node_modules/.bin/`.
+This means we can run the `cowsay` CLI in our terminal like this:

 ```shell
 ./node_modules/.bin/cowsay hello